-- Staff should remember that their usual safeguarding responsibilities and the expectations of the FSM User Agreement and Staff Code of Conduct remain in place. - The best interests of children must always continue to come first - If anyone at FSM has a safeguarding concern about any child they should continue to act and act immediately - Responsibility for risk assessment, action and the review of potential safeguarding issues created by moving teaching online resides.
-DSL: Jody Wells (JW) and DDSL: Tracy Spottiswood (TS) & Judy Cochand (JC) - JW will be available on line for you to discuss any issues - DA (Network Manager) is responsible for the development of FSM's whole school approach to remote learning - It is essential that unsuitable people are not allowed to enter the children's workforce and/or gain access to children - Children should continue to be protected when they are online.
+- Staff should remember that their usual safeguarding responsibilities and the expectations of the FSM User Agreement and Staff Code of Conduct remain in place. - The best interests of children must always continue to come first - If anyone at FSM has a safeguarding concern about any child they should continue to act and act immediately - Responsibility for risk assessment, action and the review of potential safeguarding issues created by moving teaching online resides with the DSL: Robert Tasker (RT) and if absent DDSLs: Mike Stanley (MS) Tracy Spottiswood (TS) & Bev Kendall (BK) - RT will be available on line for you to discuss any issues - WP Deputy Head is responsible for the continued development of FSM's whole school approach to remote learning.
+He will liaise closely with Sense IT Support who manage our network. - It is essential that unsuitable people are not allowed to enter the children's workforce and/or gain access to children - Children should continue to be protected when they are requested or required to work online.